samchopair/vendorportalvendordocs/common/troubleshooting.md

 **Possible Causes**:
 - Attributes not assigned to your user or organization
 - Attribute groups not configured
-- Attributes not synced from Catsy
+- Attributes not synced
 - Permission issues

 **Solutions**:
 1. Contact administrator to verify attribute assignments
 2. Check that attribute groups are assigned to your organization
-3. Ask administrator to sync attributes from Catsy
+3. Ask administrator to sync attributes
 4. Verify you have permission to access attributes
 5. Try selecting a different category (attributes may be category-specific)